sfunk02/clawcar/README.md

 [Planning Document](https://docs.google.com/document/d/18APe1ReYu_2JsjmeK-9Reznoc6AoXzXg0CE4DWNOTgk/edit?usp=sharing)

 Inital problems we faced in planning our project were deciding whether to control the car via Bluetooth or an infrared universal TV remote.
-We also didn't know whether we wanted to use a SCARA arm or an articulated arm..
+We also didn't know whether we wanted to use a SCARA arm or an articulated arm.
 We ended up choosing infrared over Bluetooth because Bluetooth seemed overly complicated and unnecessary for what we were trying to achieve, and we chose an articulated arm over a SCARA arm because a SCARA arm didn't seem like it would be strong enough to lift anything vertically while also moving horizontally.

 ## CAD

 [Onshape Document](https://cvilleschools.onshape.com/documents/68aa0f638d08d1c7e2145037/w/4b7c45ff2284ca1a7005927c/e/dc6fd3a74e3c54772968f738)

 ## Code

 ## Building_the_Robot
+For the most part, assembling the final product was fairly straightforward.
+Everything fit where it was supposed to go.
+We ran into two problems, one of which was that the middle servo bracket cracked once screwed in, and we had to replace it.
+The second was that the arms were difficult to put together in the collar holding the claw, but this ended up being resolved by the end.

 ## Final_Product